 The minimum undergraduate grade point average (GPA) varies from program to program.
 Most schools require applicants to submit official transcripts demonstrating a minimum cumulative undergraduate GPA of 3.0.
 More competitive programs may require an even higher minimum.

-In other cases, schools are more flexible and admit students with a lower minimum GPA, or may not even have a GPA "cutoff" at all.
+In other cases, schools are more flexible and admit students with a lower minimum GPA, or may not even have a GPA "cutoff."
 Some, such as the online master of science in cyber security at the University of Arizona, offer students with a low GPA "probationary" admission status.
 This changes to unconditional admission once they achieve a cumulative GPA of 3.0 or higher in their first round of non-degree seeking classes at the school.

 If necessary, the statement of purpose may also address any blemishes, gaps, or weaknesses in your academic record.
 Detail how you overcame these obstacles.
 Also, make sure to explain how the experience helped you become a better student and/or professional.